 At the time, Ben was 18 years old, placing his birth date around 1840.

-This sale occurred because Ben’s former enslaver, John P. Smith, who lived at the Smith-McDowell House, died with leaving a will.
+This sale occurred because Ben’s former enslaver, John P. Smith, who lived at the Smith-McDowell House, died without leaving a will.

 W.W.
 McDowell, who paid $1,250 to enslave Ben, was John P. Smith’s brother-in-law.
 McDowell also bought John’s house at a similar auction.

 We do not know for sure that Ben Ragsdale is the same Ben that was sold on the steps of the courthouse as a young man; however, in the 1870 census, the first census to identify formerly enslaved people by name, Ben Ragsdale is listed as 30 years old, which places his birth year around 1840 – the same year as the Ben from 1858.

 Perhaps more telling, one of the people living with Ben and his young family in 1870 is George Avery.

 We know that George Avery was also enslaved by W.W.
 McDowell until he emancipated himself and joined the Union Army in April 1865.